micmejia/bible-dump/NKJV/Ezekiel/Ezek 13.md

 And the word of the Lord came to me, saying,

 ###### 2
-"Son of man, prophesy against the prophets of Israel who prophesy, and say to those who prophesy out of their own heart,[^a] 'Hear the word of the Lord!' "
+"Son of man, prophesy against the prophets of Israel who prophesy, and say to those who prophesy out of their own heart, 'Hear the word of the Lord!' "

 ###### 3
-Thus says the Lord God: "Woe to the foolish prophets, who follow their own spirit and have seen [^b]nothing!
+Thus says the Lord God: "Woe to the foolish prophets, who follow their own spirit and have seen nothing!

 ###### 4
 O Israel, your prophets are like foxes in the deserts.

 ###### 5
-You have not gone up into the [^c]gaps to build a wall for the house of Israel to stand in battle on the day of the Lord.
+You have not gone up into the gaps to build a wall for the house of Israel to stand in battle on the day of the Lord.

 ###### 6
 They have envisioned futility and false divination, saying, 'Thus says the Lord!'
-But the Lord has not sent them; yet they hope that the word may [^d]be confirmed.
+But the Lord has not sent them; yet they hope that the word may be confirmed.

 ###### 7
 Have you not seen a futile vision, and have you not spoken false divination?
 You say, 'The Lord says,' but I have not spoken."